History

 • PHST 223 Practice of Public History

-There are dozens of interesting and exciting courses offered each semester out of our History department, so we strongly encourage students to get creative with their selections!
+There are dozens of interesting and exciting courses offered each semester out of our history department, so we strongly encourage you to get creative with your selections!

-As History and English are closely allied disciplines, and as a double major program may result in a more coherent course of study, the departments created some options for students wishing to concentrate in both fields.
+As history and English are closely allied disciplines, and as a double major program may result in a more coherent course of study, the departments created some options if you wish to concentrate in both fields.

-Students have the option to complete the double major with History as their primary major or with English as their primary major.
+You'll have the option to complete the double major with history as your primary major or with English as your primary major.

-Combining History with Business offers excellent career preparation in that the combination provides a breadth of business skills and a liberal arts education.
-There are a number of Business Certificates available through our Palumbo-Donahue School of Business that students can add to their curriculum.
+Combining history with business offers excellent career preparation in that the combination provides a breadth of business skills and a liberal arts education.
+There are a number of business certificates available through our Palumbo-Donahue School of Business that you can add to your curriculum.